rockymadden/stringmetric/readme.md

 #stringmetric [![Build Status](https://secure.travis-ci.org/rockymadden/stringmetric.png)](http://travis-ci.org/rockymadden/stringmetric)
 A small library of string metrics and phonetic algorithms implemented in Scala.
-Each metric and algorithm has a CLI.
+Each metric and algorithm has a command line interface and [Google Caliper](http://code.google.com/p/caliper/) microbenchmark suite.

 * __Phonetic metrics__ determine if two arguments sound the same phonetically.
 * __Phonetic algorithms__ provide a means to determine the phonetic representation of the argument passed.
 All phonetic metrics have an algorithm counterpart.